 - Commuting on a Bus: During his 2013-2016 deal with both DDT and NJPW.
 He didn't fully commit to NJPW until 2019, maintaining his freelancer status to allow him the freedom to go where his muse leads.

-- Finishing Move: The Phoenix Splash (corkscrew 450º splash and variations), Phoenix-Plex (package reverse powerbomb), Kamigoye (a wrist-lock knee strike, debuted in 2017), Last Ride (an elevated powerbomb, like The Undertaker, except Ibushi lands in a sitout position).
+- Finishing Move: The Phoenix Splash (corkscrew 450º splash and variations), Phoenix-Plex (bridging package reverse powerbomb), Kamigoye (a wrist-lock knee strike, debuted in 2017), Last Ride (an elevated powerbomb, like The Undertaker, except Ibushi lands in a sitout position).
 He once used a corkscrew 630º senton too.

 - Genius Ditz: Is a phenomenal athlete, but whether he uses his skills to main event or to fire fireworks off his chest and moonsault of cars is up to his whims.

 - I Know Karate: And kickboxing too.
-He was event set to debut in K-1 at one point.
+He was even set to debut in K-1 at one point and trained under K-1 referee Atsushi Onari at his Taisei Juku Fighting Sports Club.

 - Lightning Bruiser: Can perform both elevated powerbombs and 450º splashes.